 - "Old-Fashioned" Stealing: Illegally obtaining wallets and purses; mail, including bank and credit card statements; pre-approved credit offers; and new checks or tax information.
 Stealing personnel records from employers, or bribing employees who have access.

 Go to Defend Against Identity Theft to learn more about the steps you should take if you become the victim of identity theft.

 DETER.
 DETECT.
 DEFEND.

-To learn more about identity theft and how to deter, detect, and defend against it, visit www.ftc.gov/idtheft.
+To learn more about identity theft and how to deter, detect, and defend against it, visit consumer.ftc.gov/features/identity-theft.
 Or request copies of ID theft resources by writing to:

 Consumer Response Center